molatho/VolatileVault/README.md

 - **Rate limiting**: Limit the upload speed to the service so uploads won't be as easy to detect as bursts.
 - **Password-encrypted Archives**: Encrypt the archives themselves so they can't be read in plain text on disk.
-- **External blob storage**: Move encrypted blobs to some more scalable service such as S3.
 - **Duplicate plugin instances**: Allow plugins to be initialized and used multiple times instead of once per implementation.

 ## FAQs